kaixindelele/RHER/README.md

 **Like students for scientific research, who are guided by advisers and other researchers until they need to explore a new field.**

-> The experimental results indicate the significant improvements in sample efficiency of RHER compared to vanilla-HER in five typical robot manipulation tasks, including Push, PickAndPlace, Drawer, Insert, and ObstaclePush.
-The proposed RHER method has also been applied to learn a contact-rich push task on a physical robot from scratch, and the success rate reached 10/10 with only 250 episodes

 ## Other interesting motivation:
 1. Don’t overambitious, agent need pay more attention to the goal which can be changed by itself.
 2. One step at a time, gradually reach the distant goal.
 3. Standing on the shoulders of giants, we can avoid many detours, just like scientific research.

 ## Some interesting experiments that don't have space to show in the article: